rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 7. Check the `durable-consumer` logs that it is receiving messages but only messages sent after the node came back.

+:information_source: **Key configuration settings**:
+- [RabbitMQ Consumer Binding](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-consumer-properties) - `failedDeclarationRetryInterval` The interval (in milliseconds) between attempts to consume from a queue if it is missing (default `5000`)
+- [RabbitMQ Consumer Binding](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-consumer-properties) - `missingQueuesFatal` When the queue cannot be found, whether to treat the condition as fatal and stop the listener container. (default `false`)

 ### :white_check_mark: Transient consumers, HA durable consumers and producers in general are resilient to this failure